diegoiast/qutepart-cpp/README.md

 * Qutepart doesn't contain Katepart code.

 Nothing is wrong with Katepart.
 Qutepart has been created to enable reusing highlighters and indenters in projects where a KDE dependency is not acceptable.

+Why not using the syntax highlighter from kate?
+Because alternatives are better.
+Now Kate has another implementation.
+This project's goal is to make a full blown editor component, not only a syntax highlighter.

 ## License
 LGPL v2